britram/draft-trammell-quic-spin/draft-trammell-quic-spinbit-delta.md

 linear smoothing or moving minimum filter can be applied to the stream of RTT information to get a more stable estimate.

+However, application-limited and flow-control-limited senders can have application and transport layer delay, respectively, that are much greater than network RTT.
+When the sender is application-limited and e.g. only sends small amount of periodic application traffic, where that period is longer than the RTT, measuring the spin bit provides information about the application period, not the network RTT.
+Simple heuristics based on the observed data rate per flow or changes in the RTT series can be used to reject bad RTT samples due to application or flow control limitation.

 An on-path observer that can see traffic in both directions (from client to server and from server to client) can also use the spin bit to measure "upstream" and "downstream" component RTT; i.e, the component of the